 Executive educational facilities

-The Middle East Centre, based in Block 2B at the knowledge hub, Dubai Knowledge Park, offers study, library and classroom facilities for students and visiting faculty from The University of Manchester in the UK, as well as office space for The University of Manchester regional team, which co-ordinates and supports all student activities, including highly interactive and intensive workshops conducted by visiting faculty from The University of Manchester in the UK.
+The Middle East Centre, based in Block 2B at the knowledge hub, Dubai Knowledge Park, offers study, library and classroom facilities for students and visiting faculty from The University of Manchester in the UK, as well as office space for The University of Manchester regional team, which coordinates and supports all student activities, including highly interactive and intensive workshops conducted by visiting faculty from The University of Manchester in the UK.
 A recent expansion at the centre has also increased the range of facilities available for students.

-Our graduates and alumni
+Our students and alumni

 We are delighted to have MBA graduates from the Middle East region.
 Since our first batch graduated in 2009 we have launched The University of Manchester Alumni Association Middle East to support the alumni in the region through organising events and networking opportunities.